Whoaa512/starred/README.md

 ## Python

+- [nginxinc/crossplane](https://github.com/nginxinc/crossplane) - Quick and reliable way to convert NGINX configurations into JSON and back.
 - [evilsocket/opensnitch](https://github.com/evilsocket/opensnitch) - OpenSnitch is a GNU/Linux interactive application firewall inspired by Little Snitch.
 - [stanfordnlp/dspy](https://github.com/stanfordnlp/dspy) - DSPy: The framework for programming—not prompting—foundation models
 - [Textualize/textual](https://github.com/Textualize/textual) - The lean application framework for Python.
 Build sophisticated user interfaces with a simple Python API.
 Run your apps in the terminal and a web browser.